HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation

 This paper aims to assess the uncertainty in SGD estimates via confidence intervals.
 Using the off-the-shelf bootstrap for this purpose is infeasible due to its prohibitively high computational cost and unsuitability for streaming data.
 In response, we propose a new method called HiGrad, short for Hierarchical Incremental GRAdient Descent, which estimates model parameters in an online fashion, just like SGD, and provides a confidence interval for the true population value.
-Unlike the vanilla SGD, HiGrad adopts a tree structure and performs iterations using gradients along the tree.
-An example of HiGrad is shown in Figure \ref{fig:higrad_intro}, which illustrates the flexible structure that makes HiGrad easier to \textit{parallelize} compared with SGD\footnote{Parallelizing SGD is a very important and challenging problem.
-See, for example, \cite{recht2011hogwild} and references therein.}.
+While SGD updates the iterate along \textit{one} direction, HiGrad updates its iterates using gradients along \textit{multiple} directions that are specified by a tree structure.
+An example of HiGrad is shown in Figure \ref{fig:higrad_intro}.

-More specifically, HiGrad begins by performing SGD iterations for a certain number of steps and then splits the single thread into several.
-This method hierarchically operates in this fashion at every level until leaf nodes, generating multiple threads\footnote{A path from the root to a leaf node.}.
+More specifically, HiGrad begins by performing SGD iterations for a certain number of steps and then splits at the end of the single segment into several segments.
+This resembles the splitting strategy used in the multilevel Monte Carlo method~\citep{giles2015multilevel}, which splits a sum to be estimated into several pieces for estimation separately.
+On top of that, however, HiGrad hierarchically operates in this fashion at every level until leaf nodes, generating multiple threads\footnote{A path from the root to a leaf node.}.
 Moreover, it naturally fits the online setting and requires no more computational effort compared with SGD.
 In particular, the HiGrad algorithm agrees with the vanilla SGD restricted to every thread of the tree.
 With the HiGrad iterates in place, a weighted average across each thread yields an estimate.
-These multiple estimates are used to construct a $t$-based confidence interval for the quantity of interest by recognizing the correlation structure, which is obtained by making use of the Ruppert--Polyak normality result for averaged SGD iterates \cite{ruppert1988,polyak1990,polyak1992}.
+These multiple estimates are used to construct a $t$-based confidence interval for the quantity of interest by recognizing the correlation structure, which is obtained by making use of the Ruppert--Polyak normality result for averaged SGD iterates \citep{ruppert1988,polyak1990,polyak1992}.